jadecobra/python_tdd_exercises/source/calculator/calculator_1/calculator.rst

     Initialized project `calculator` at `.../pumping_python/calculator`

-  then goes back to the command line
+  then goes back to the command line.

 * I make a directory_ for the source code